 - Will laugh and smile: The fourth month brings a lot of giggles and laughs which are accompanied by a flurry of hand and leg movements.
 Anything that your baby will find funny and interesting, like a sudden movement or an amusing sound will elicit laughter and gurgles.

 By the fourth month, the baby will be able to connect to you and the rest of the family too.
-Your baby will respond to other siblings in the same manner it responds to you.
-They are slowly learning whom to trust and whom to turn to when they need certain things.
-It is best to keep your little one away from television and other digital content as they do not need this kind of stimulation.
-You and the rest of your family are enough to provide the brain stimulation they need at four months.
+Your baby will respond to other siblings in the same manner he responds to you.
+He is lowly learning whom to trust and whom to turn to when he needs certain things.
+It is best to keep your little one away from television and other digital content as he does not need this kind of stimulation.
+You and the rest of your family are enough to provide the brain stimulation he needs at four months.

 4 Month Old Baby Activities

 Choose from any of the following activities that will help develop and keep your little one engaged.
 These four months’ baby activities are ideal to allow the baby to spend some time on his own and will provide a break for you, too.